tapsZ/live-score/README.md

 An app that generates a league table from a list of score lines

 #Tech Stack
-Postgres
+- Postgres
-MongoDB
+- MongoDB
-SpringBoot (Microservices)
+- SpringBoot (Microservices)
-Docker
+- Docker
-Maven (Project Modules and Build Profiles)
+- Maven (Project Modules and Build Profiles)
-Jib (Building docker images and pushing to docker hub) Eureka Netflix (Service Discovery)
+- Jib (Building docker images and pushing to docker hub)
+- Lombok
+- Eureka Netflix (Service Discovery)
-Sleuth and Zipkin (distributed tracing)
+- Sleuth and Zipkin (distributed tracing)
-Spring Cloud Gateway
+- Spring Cloud Gateway
-JUnit5, AssertJ and Morkito
+- JUnit5, AssertJ and Morkito

 #How To Start Up
 1. Git Clone